Anthony Johnstone

-Anthony Devos Johnstone (né Anthony Cameron Johnstone; born 1973) is an American lawyer who is the nominee to serve as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Anthony Devos Johnstone (né Anthony Cameron Johnstone; born 1973) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

-Early life
+Early life and education

-Johnstone earned a Bachelor of Arts degree from Yale University in 1995 and a Juris Doctor from the University of Chicago Law School in 1999.
-He married Helen Autumn Devos in 2004.
+Johnstone earned a Bachelor of Arts degree from Yale University in 1995.
+He was a paralegal at the law firm Arnold & Porter from 1995 to 1996.
+He then attended the University of Chicago Law School, graduating in 1999 with a J.D. degree with honors.
+He married Autumn Helene Devos in 2004.

 Career

-In 1999 and 2000, Johstone served as a law clerk for Judge Sidney R. Thomas.
+In 1999 and 2000, Johnstone served as a law clerk for Judge Sidney R. Thomas of the United States Court of Appeals for the Ninth Circuit.
 From 2000 to 2003, he was a litigation associate at Cravath, Swaine & Moore in New York City.
 From 2004 to 2008, he served as an assistant attorney general in the Montana Department of Justice.
 From 2008 to 2011, he served as Solicitor General of Montana.
-Since 2011, he has worked as a professor at the Alexander Blewett III School of Law.
-He is also a solo practitioner at Johnstone PLLC in Missoula, Montana.
+From 2011 to 2023, he worked as a professor at the Alexander Blewett III School of Law.
+He was a solo practitioner at Johnstone PLLC in Missoula, Montana.
+Johnstone has been a member of the Federalist Society and the American Constitution Society.

-Notable cases

 In 2008, Johnstone represented the state of Montana in a case against Canyon Ferry Road Baptist Church.
 The church, located in East Helena, Montana, believed that marriage may exist only between one man and one woman.
 The church challenged certain provisions of Montana's campaign finance law requiring reporting and disclosure of campaign contributions or expenditures.

-In 2012, Johnstone was part of a legal team that represented the state of Montana in a case before the Supreme Court of the United States concerning three rivers, the Missouri River, the Madison River, and the Clark Fork River, which flow through Montana and then beyond its borders.
-The question was whether discrete, identifiable segments of these rivers in Montana were nonnavigable, as federal law defines that concept for purposes of determining whether the State acquired title to the riverbeds underlying those segments, when the State entered the Union in 1889.

-In 2020, Johnstone was part of a legal team that represented the state of Montana in a case before the Supreme Court of the United States regarding a 2015 law passed by the Montana Legislature.
-The law sought to provide parental and student choice in education by enacting a scholarship program for students attending private schools.
-The program grants a tax credit to anyone who donates to certain organizations that in turn award scholarships to selected students attending such schools.
-When petitioners sought to use the scholarships at a religious school, the Montana Supreme Court struck down the program.